tsweet77/repeater-max/README.md

 # Intention Repeater Max

+intention_repeater.py is the newest addition to the Intention Repeater family.
+It is the strongest Repeater to date.
+It allows you to run intentions at low frequencies, such as 3Hz.
+This has been found to be more powerful than high speed PHz intentions.
+It also allows for the use of Intention Multiplying with the Frequency; something that the Intention Repeater MAX and CUDA can't do.

 For help: intention_repeater_max.exe --help

 Written in C++, this is the successor to the original Intention Repeater, written in Python.